plotdb/form/doc/widget.md

      - `errors`: list of errors ( if any )
    - options in opt:
      - `init`: true if this validation attempt is triggered by initial input ( e.g., deserialize ).
+     - `force`: true if this validation attempt is triggered by intentional user action.
+     - `now`, `skipEmpty`: options from `check` if called from `check`.
+       - this is provided for customized validators passing
  - `serialize()`: (TBD)consider renaming to `config`, merge with `deserialize()`
  - `deserialize(meta, opt)`: return a Promise which resolves when validation completes.
    - parameters: